alexshpilkin/studies/conres.md

 ## Design issues

+This is a proof of concept.
+The organization and naming of the words should generally be sound, but I can only design a limited part of a system without actually using it first.
+The following is a list of design issues I can see but have decided not to sidestep in this sketch:

 * The slot layout is too fragile, but I don't see how to improve things without making the system much more complex.